meilisearch/meilisearch-js-plugins/packages/autocomplete-client/README.md

 If in your autocomplete implementation you are showing the facet values distribution, same values may completely disapear when they have no matching documents in the current filtering state.

-by setting this option to `true`, the facet values do not disapear and instead are given the distribution `0`.
+By setting this option to `true`, the facet values do not disapear and instead are given the distribution `0`.

 With `keepZeroFacets` set to `true`: